UAE, concerned about militant Islam, passes law against race, faith hate

 While all UAE citizens are Muslims, most of them are Sunni.
 The country is also home to hundreds of thousands of non-Muslim expatriates and is a popular destination for foreign tourists.

-Human rights organizations criticize the country for clamping down on free speech and accuse it of using laws against terrorism to jail peaceful critics of the government.
+Human rights organisations criticise the country for clamping down on free speech and accuse it of using laws against terrorism to jail peaceful critics of the government.
+(Reporting by Angus McDowall; Editing by Mark Heinrich)